The Cost of Living in Portugal: Compared Costs of 3 Portuguese Cities

 • Amadora – covered by the metro network in some areas (stations: Alfornelos, Amadora Este, and Reboleira).
 You can reach the city center in about 30 – 40 minutes.

-• Odivelas – covered by the metro network, station with the same name.
+• Odivelas – covered by the metro network, has a station with the same name.
 You can reach the city center in about 30 – 40 minutes.

 • Almada – it is on the other side of the river, very close to the beaches.
 It’s a very quiet area and it’s hard to believe that it’s only 40 minutes away from the center of Lisbon by train!
 Other cities on the south side of the Tagus river that you may also consider are Barreiro, Costa da Caparica, and Setúbal.